percept-denigrate/antilysis/README.md

 Rust library implementing state-of-the-art dynamic analysis countering techniques on Windows

-- Detects VM guest processes
+- Detects VM guest and debugger processes
 - Detects common analysis tools like wireshark, process explorer, etc...
 - Detects common antivirus sandbox artifacts
 - Reverse Turing test: waits for user to left click
 - Checks if the mac address matches patterns of known VM mac addresses
 - Detects VM related files
+- Checks the presence of debuggers by reading the Process Environment Block (PEB)
+- Checks the presence of the "\\.\NTICE" device (named pipe) which is used to communicate with SoftIce, a Windows kernel debugger

 ## Inspirations